 Generics

-In the previous chapters, you implemented search algorithms that work with any comparable type and sorting algorithms that handle integers, strings, and custom objects equally well.
-These implementations use Swift’s most powerful feature—generics—to create type-safe code that works with any type.
-Now it’s time to understand how they work and how you’ll use them to build the data structures in upcoming chapters.
+In the previous chapters, we implemented search algorithms that work with any comparable type and sorting algorithms that handle integers, strings, and custom objects equally well.
+These implementations use generics to create type-safe code that works with any type.
+Now let’s review how they work and how we’ll use them to build data structures.

 The code duplication problem

 Consider a linked list node structure.
-Without generics, you’d need separate implementations for each type.
+Without generics, we’d need separate implementations for each type:

 // Linked list node for integers only